TeaRexcellence/mysterium/README.md

 <br>

-## 5. Claim your node on mystnodes.com:
+## 5. Claim your Mysterium Node on mystnodes.com:
 - Once the Mysterium Node Dashboard has loaded - head over to the settings page by clicking the settings icon or visiting http://localhost:44449/#/settings.

 <img src="./screenshots/screenie-2.png" style="max-width: 600px"/><br>